-Because goats, sheep, and camelids are a dead-end host for the m-worm, you don’t have to worry about them giving it to other animals in your herd or flock.
-The worm does not reproduce in these animals, and because it is not living in the digestive tract, it would not be leaving eggs in the feces, even if it did try to reproduce.
+Because goats, sheep, and camelids are dead-end hosts for the meningeal worm, you don’t have to worry about them giving it to other animals in your herd or flock.
+The worm does not reproduce in these animals, and because it is not living in the digestive tract, it would not leave eggs in the feces, even if it tried to reproduce.

 Unlike intestinal worms that are destroyed by freezing, larvae from meningeal worms don’t seem to be bothered by cold temperatures.
 In one experiment, larvae survived on lettuce leaves at -4 degrees Fahrenheit for seven days!
 That’s when the experiment ended, but since most of us don’t live somewhere that stays that cold for a week, it would have been pointless to continue.
 The simple fact is that we can’t count on winter to destroy the m-worm larvae that is on the pasture.

-Since many people have been asking what happened to Katy, I wrote this post — Making the Hard Decisions.
+Since many people have asked what happened to Katy, I wrote this post — Making the Hard Decisions.